johnsosoka/ifpa-api-python/docs/getting-started/quickstart.md

 This guide will get you up and running with the IFPA API package in just a few minutes.

+> **Async Support Available**: This guide shows synchronous examples.
+For async/await patterns, concurrent requests, and performance optimization, see the [Async Usage Guide](../guides/async-usage.md).

 ## Prerequisites

 Before you begin, ensure you have: